Woman not wearing mask arrested, faces more charges for breaching COVID-19 measures

 Phoon Chiu Yoke, 53, was arrested on Tuesday (May 25), a day after she appeared outside the State Courts for her trial without wearing a mask.
 She later put one on when asked to do so by a security officer.

-As she was required to serve her stay-home notice at a dedicated facility, she was brought to a hotel in the downtown area after immigration clearance.
+As she was required to serve her stay-home notice at a dedicated facility until Jul 12, she was brought to a hotel in the downtown area after immigration clearance.

 READ: Trial postponed for woman charged with not wearing mask

-Phoon also failed to wear a mask in public on at least four occasions, including outside the State Courts along 1 Havelock Square on Monday, the authorities said.
+Phoon failed to wear a mask in public on at least four occasions, including outside the State Courts at 1 Havelock Square on Monday, the authorities said.

 The three other incidents are: At a shopping mall along Eu Tong Sen Street on Dec 2, 2020; at a shopping mall along Bayfront Avenue on May 15; at a shopping complex along Bain Street on May 18.